lumtis/ethboards/LightPaper.md

 ### Smart contract platform

-The smart contract platform is composed of two smart contracts:
+**The smart contract platform is composed of two smart contracts:**

 - [EthBoards](https://github.com/ltacker/ethboards/blob/master/contracts/EthBoards.sol): Game Logic contract.
 Provide the generic methods to simulate a turn in a game and methods for a user to claim victory

 - [BoardHandler](https://github.com/ltacker/ethboards/blob/master/contracts/BoardHandler.sol): Boards Content contract.
 Store all the information about the boards.
 For example: what are the different pawns used for a specific board.

+**The interfaces of the customizable smart contracts are:**

+- [Boards](https://github.com/ltacker/ethboards/blob/master/contracts/Board.sol): The board's smart contract contains a function to check victory in the game and get metadata.

+- [Pawns](https://github.com/ltacker/ethboards/blob/master/contracts/Pawn.sol): The pawn's smart contract contains the functions describe the pawn behavior and metadata.

+- [BoardEvents](https://github.com/ltacker/ethboards/blob/master/contracts/BoardEvents.sol): The board events contract contains actions that are called when a player win or lose a game and condition to join a game.

 <img src="public/assets/docs/SmartContracts1.png">